Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/aws-sm.md

 ```

 {:.note}
-> **Note:** The slash symbol `/` is a valid character for the secret name in AWS SecretsManager.
-If you want to reference a secret name that starts with slash or have two consecutive slashes, make sure those slashes inside the name are transformed into URL-encoded format.
-For example a secret named `/secret/key` should be referenced as `{vault://aws/%2F/secret/key}`, and a secret named `secret/path//aaa/key` should be referenced as `{vault://aws/secret/path/%2F/aaa/key}`.
-Since {{site.base_gateway}} tries to resolve the secret reference as a valid URL, using slash instead of URL-encoded slash will result in unexpected secret name fetching.
+> **Note:** The slash symbol (`/`) is a valid character for the secret name in AWS SecretsManager.
+If you want to reference a secret name that starts with a slash or has two consecutive slashes, transform one of the slashes in the name into URL-encoded format.
+For example:
+ *  A secret named `/secret/key` should be referenced as `{vault://aws/%2Fsecret/key}`
+ *  A secret named `secret/path//aaa/key` should be referenced as `{vault://aws/secret/path/%2Faaa/key}`
+ Since {{site.base_gateway}} tries to resolve the secret reference as a valid URL, using a slash instead of a URL-encoded slash will result in unexpected secret name fetching.

 ## Configuration via vaults entity